victor-iyi/.dotfiles/README.md

 You are very welcome to modify and use them in your own projects.

-Please keep a link to the [original repository](https://github.com/victor-iyi/.dotfiles).
+Please keep a link to the [original repository].
 If you have made a fork with substantial modifications that you feel may be useful, then please [open a new issue on GitHub] with a link and short description.

 [original repository]: https://github.com/victor-iyi/.dotfiles